-We are now in a 'global village' largely due to the exponential increase and speed of international travel over the last 50 years and also because of the ease and speed with which we can now communicate electronically worldwide. '
+We are now in a 'global village' primarily due to the exponential increase and speed of international travel over the last 50 years and also because of the ease and speed with which we can now communicate electronically worldwide.

 These changes have increased awareness of the poverty and the health inequalities of so many of the world's population as well as serious environmental and climate change issues.
-This has led many, especially the young, to look for short-term volunteering opportunities to see these issues at first hand and often to see if there is some way they might be able to contribute to change.
+Consequently, especially the young, look to short-term volunteering as opportunities to see these issues at first hand and find out if there is some way they might be able to contribute to change.

-Carefully planned voluntary work can be immensely satisfying, life-changing and enriching for the volunteer, although the impact on the host community is less certain particularly for short placements.
-Many young people take up opportunities during school holidays and prior to entering higher education.
+Carefully planned voluntary work can be immensely satisfying, life-changing and enriching for the volunteer, although the impact on the host community can be less clear, particularly for short placements.
+Many young people take up opportunities during school holidays and before entering higher education.

-Volunteers should choose their projects carefully, looking for those “sending” organisations that have a good track record in working closely with host communities to plan projects and offer good pre-departure preparation and support for the volunteer overseas.
+Volunteers should choose their projects carefully, looking for those “sending” organisations that have a good track record in working closely with host communities to plan projects and offer pre-departure preparation and excellent support for the volunteer when they are overseas.

 The diversity of opportunities, the motivation of the volunteers and the nature of work make it difficult to generalise when it comes to offering advice.
 The choices may include tasks related to health care, teaching and environmental issues.